modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 `]]
 ```

 This allows us to show all posts from the two sections we've made, in Resources 34 and 35.
-It also allows us to filter by tag (since all our 'tolinks' and 'tagLister' calls have a target of 1 (this Resource's ID).
+It also allows us to filter by tag (since all our 'tolinks' and 'tagLister' calls have a default target of 1 (this Resource's ID).
 In other words, by putting our getResourcesTag call here, we have automatic tagging!

 You could easily make this another page than your site_start (or ID 1) - just make sure to change the 'target' properties in your tagLister and tolinks Snippet calls to reflect that.